Estimate Time6 min

 • Treasury income is exempt from some types of taxes.

 Bonds issued by the US Treasury have long been a popular choice for both institutions and individual investors.
 Because they offer very low risks of default and reliable interest payments, they can simultaneously protect your capital, pay you income, and reduce your exposure to—and anxiety about—volatile stock markets.
-Now, with interest rates back near historically normal levels, they also offer yields that are competitive with riskier assets such as stocks and corporate bonds.
+Now, with interest rates near historically normal levels, they also offer yields that are competitive with corporate bonds.
 That may make this an excellent time to learn more about Treasurys and the role they could play in your income investing plan.

 What are Treasurys?